jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

  - [libarchive](http://libarchive.org/)
  - [zlib](http://zlib.net/)

-Required files on Windows and Mac OS X
+Required files on Windows and macOS
 --------------
 To be able to build JASP the listed dependencies are required and can be easily installed on your system through [jasp-required-files](https://github.com/jasp-stats/jasp-required-files.git)
 Simply clone the git repository next to your jasp-desktop folder as follows: